- Ask an Advisor: I’m Getting Divorced 5 Years Before Retirement. What Should I Do?

 - I’m 62, Have $800,000 and Will Receive $2,600 Monthly from Social Security.
 What’s My Retirement Budget?

-Planning for retirement can be both exciting and challenging.
-Figuring out how much you can realistically spend each year is a key piece of that puzzle.
+Planning for retirement can be an exciting challenge, and figuring out how much you can realistically spend each year is a key piece of that puzzle.
 For example, a 62-year-old with $800,000 in savings and a monthly Social Security benefit of $2,600 can reasonably expect an annual income of $63,200 in retirement.
-Figuring out how… read more…
+However, this figure… read more…

 - I Expect to Live to 100.
 Should I Convert Some of My $1.4 Million into a Roth at Age 63?